shiva-manu/YoutubeClone/README.md

 # React + Vite

-The Repo is about the YoutubeClone.I have used the youtube api which server the data dynamically to the client server. https://console.cloud.google.com/marketplace/product/google/youtube.googleapis.com?project=youtubeclone-424009
+The Repo is about the YoutubeClone.I have used the youtube api which server the data dynamically to the client server./n https://console.cloud.google.com/marketplace/product/google/youtube.googleapis.com?project=youtubeclone-424009

 Currently, two official plugins are available: